KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/field-physics-glyph-charts.md

 | E₁₄   | **⊡⁻** | Hollow Nest             | Empty recursion                          |
 | E₁₅   | **✦⁻** | Collapse Nova           | Emergence that leads directly into entropy |

+> **Structural Note:** E₅ ✴⁻ (Fractal Noise) retains the earlier term "fractal" as the entropic mirror of C₅ ✴ (Scalar / Fractal).
+Here "fractal" does not denote lawful Structural Recurrence (⧉∥⧉), but the appearance of scaling pattern without coherence, fidelity, or lawful part-whole relation.
+The name is retained for continuity.

 ---

 ## 4. Core Practice & Engineering Glyphs